-You might think of orgasms as something that can only happen through gential stimulation.
+You might think that orgasms can only happen through genital stimulation.
 After all, that’s how most of us first learn to orgasm, and it’s the primary way most people orgasm throughout their lives.

-But the truth is, the whole body is one big orgasmic machine with many erogenous zones, the nipples and breasts among the most sensitive.
-One study actually found that nipple stimulation activated the same areas in women’s brains as clitoral and vaginal stimulation.
+But here’s the truth: the entire body is one big orgasmic machine with many nerve endings and erogenous zones, the nipples and breasts among the most sensitive.
+Each nipple has hundreds of nerve endings, and one study published in the Journal of Sexual Medicine actually found that nipple stimulation activated the same area of the brain, the genital sensory cortex, as clitoral and vaginal stimulation.

 “The brain is the most important sex organ,” explains Daniel Sher, clinical psychologist and consultant for the Between Us Clinic.
 “All physiological input is mediated and interpreted by the brain.
 This is why, for example, males and females can orgasm during their sleep.”

 Yes, You Can Train Yourself to Have Breast Orgasms